Acupuncture & Chinese Medicine Degree ProgramPage Menu

 - Skills training begins on day one, including point location, needling, cupping, accessory techniques and tui na

 - Wide range of clinical settings and patient populations due to our relationships with healthcare providers

 - Careful supervision – one clinical faculty for every three student interns

 Types of practices you can enter

-With a master’s degree in acupuncture or Oriental medicine, you can enter these settings:
+With a master’s degree in acupuncture or Chinese medicine, you can enter these settings:

 - Specialty practices focused on special patient populations

 Don't have your bachelor's degree yet?
 Enroll in our Acupuncture and Chinese Medicine-focused B.S. in Human Biology degree completion program.

 - Faster than average job growth anticipated for acupuncturists between 2014-2024 (9 percent to 13 percent growth). --Bureau of Labor Statistics